cs-4241-2023/shortstack/README.md

 - In addition to a form enabling adding and deleting data on the server, I also added the ability to modify existing data.

 **Additional Technical Achievements**:
-- I have bypassed the default date input and created my own date input that would just be a single string which would trigger the date picker pop up to appear.
+- I have bypassed the default date input and created my own date input that would just be a single string that would trigger the date picker pop-up to appear.
+- I have fetched the current date and used formatted and placed it under My Day title as well as used it in my calculations.

 ## Design/Evaluation Achievements
 **Base Design Achievements**: